netarchivesuite/webdanica/webdanicaNAS_install.md

 Note: Currently, we have no ViewerProxyApplication and IndexServerApplication as well, but they could be turned on, if viewerproxying the metadata files is required by the curators

-A sample Heritrix3 template with the deduplication beans can be found here: install/default_webdanica.xml
+A sample Heritrix3 template without the deduplication beans can be found here: [install/templates/default_orderxml.xml](install/templates/default_orderxml.xml).

-What you call this template is up to your, but the name must be same as the setting settings.harvesting.template in your webdanica_settings.xml file.
+What you call this template is up to you, but the name must be same as the value of setting 'settings.harvesting.template' in your webdanica_settings.xml file.

-The same goes for the schedule used by the automatic harvesting workflow defined by the setting settings.harvesting.schedule in your webdanica_settings.xml file.
+The same goes for the schedule used by the automatic harvesting workflow which is defined by the setting 'settings.harvesting.schedule' in your webdanica_settings.xml file.

 You need to use a schedule that only runs once.
 You create this in the NetarchiveSuite GUI by